Updated on 24/02/2015

 Q.5.
 Is there any limit on the amount that could be transferred using NEFT?

 Ans: No. There is no limit – either minimum or maximum – on the amount of funds that could be transferred using NEFT.
-However, maximum amount per transaction is limited to Rs.50,000/- for cash-based remittances and remittances to Nepal.
+However, maximum amount per transaction is limited to Rs.50,000/- for cash-based remittances within India and also for remittances to Nepal under the Indo-Nepal Remittance Facility Scheme.

-Q.7.
-Whether the system is centre specific or has any geographical restriction?
+Q.6.
+Whether the system is centre-specific or has any geographical restriction?

 Ans: No. There is no restriction of centres or of any geographical area within the country.
 The NEFT system takes advantage of the core banking system in banks.
 Accordingly, the settlement of funds between originating and receiving banks takes places centrally at Mumbai, whereas the branches participating in NEFT can be located anywhere across the length and breadth of the country.